fbuonojr/color-selector/README.md

 #### Technologies used: HTML, CSS, Bootstrap, JavaScript, jQuery

-This application does . . . . .
+This application is a tricky game where you need to select the correct randomly generated color.

 * link to deployed application: https://fbuonojr.github.io/color-selector/